 One final engagement a few days later was enough to elicit a surrender.
 The defensive firepower of the Force Publique’s squares, once again, proved decisive.

 In many ways, this was the purpose of the ‘lessons learnt’ manual.
 Time and again it demonstrated that, with adequate training, supplies, and discipline, a numerically inferior Force Publique expedition would almost always emerge victorious.
 Be it in the use of square formations, of concentrated fire, or in the adoption of adequate precautions on the march and in camp, the basis of a CFS military art in frontier warfare was beginning to emerge.
-If anything, it built on the articles beginning to appear in La Belgique Militaire and the well-received publication L’art militaire au Congo by Colonel Albert Donny.
+If anything, it built on the articles beginning to appear in La Belgique Militaire and the well-received publication L’art militaire au Congo by Colonel Albert Donny (1897).
 The approach to frontier warfare was a mixture of operational aggression in order to seize the initiative and, where possible, tactical defence so as to maximise the Force Publique’s key strength of concentrated and disciplined firepower.
 Another entry in Les marches et le combat stressed this point when referencing the campaigns against the irrepressible Budja people.
 Situated between the Mongala and Congo Rivers, they had proven to be a perennial thorn in the CFS’ side since the early 1890s.
-A series of punitive expeditions produced unsatisfactory results, not least due to a series of well-executed ambushes, one of which even succeeded in breaking Force Publique square (Deuxième Section de l’État-Major de la Force Publique, 1952, p.
+A series of punitive expeditions produced unsatisfactory results, not least due to a series of well-executed ambushes, one of which even succeeded in breaking a Force Publique square (Deuxième Section de l’État-Major de la Force Publique, 1952, p.
 480).
 More pacification efforts towards the turn of the century produced better results, such as Verdussen’s second expedition in late 1900.

 Around 9 o’clock, three shots were fired by the scouts, who hurried back, followed at the double by a large number of spearmen.
 The vanguard hastily took up its position in the first platoon.
 The natives, who had advanced en masse to within ten metres of the platoon, were repulsed having inflicted a few casualties.
 The white officers had great difficulty to restrain their men who wished to throw themselves in pursuit.
 We held them back, anticipating another native attack, which came a few minutes later; this one was again repulsed by the sustained and accurate fire of the first platoon.
 The battle had lasted seven minutes.
 (Les marches et le combat, 1904, p.
 16 in Deuxième Section de l’État-Major de la Force Publique, 1952, p.
 482)

 Convincing though this action was, tactical victories did not always produce operational or strategic results.
-The following year, the Mardulier expedition was launched against the same foe and succeeded in capturing 500 firearms and a great quantity of ammunition region was not completely pacified until 1905.
+The following year, the Mardulier expedition was launched against the same foe and succeeded in capturing 500 firearms and a great quantity of ammunition, yet the region was not completely pacified until 1905.